PdoyleC/everyday-life/TESTING.md

 # Testing

 Manual testing is where the creator of the code/site does quality checks/tests on the code, this is completed step by step.
-The purpose of tests is to catch any bugs or issues in the site before going live while to site is under development.
+The purpose of tests is to catch any bugs or issues in the site before going live while the site is under development.

 Automated testing is where code is used to test the logic, set of instructions to validate a feature or expected outcome of the code/feature.